TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-tomb-of-the-last-rehari.md

 ### Travelling to the Tomb

-When they reach the path, depending on what information they know.
+When they reach the path, read out the following description.

-> The old road is not easy to find — the forest reclaiming it.
-On each
+> The old road was not easy to find — the forest reclaiming it.
+Plants
-> side of the path, a couple of stone sentinels are crumbling.
+> climb over crumbling sentinels, guarding each side of the road.
+Plant
-> Undergrowth covers the path and bushes are growing between the stones.
+> litter covers the floor and bushes and trees grow from the cracks in
+> the stone.

-Players with a passive perception above 13 will see goblin tracks heading along the path.
+A successful DC 16 Wisdom check will allow a character to see goblin tracks heading along the path.

 > For about an hour, the path continues overgrown, getting steeper.
 It
 > ends where the mountain rises, a collapsed door in front of you.

-### Entrance to the tomb
+### 1. Entrance to the tomb

 > At the foot of the mountain is the collapsed door.